October 16, 2013

 AWA, currently represented by Ecojustice , will participate in legal action filed by the city of Medicine Hat an LGX Oil against the Emergency Protection Order.
 The process was stalled as LGX Oil is in receivership; a court date is expected in 2020.

-News of marginal increases in sage-grouse numbers confirm for AWA that the Emergency Protection Order is one of the few things that actually got the government’s attention and a few things have started to go the sage-grouse’s way.
+In June, news of marginal increases in sage-grouse numbers confirm for AWA that the Emergency Protection Order is one of the few things that actually got the government’s attention and a few things have started to go the sage-grouse’s way.

 The entire 2016 Canadian population of sage-grouse is estimated to be 340 birds including 38 females imported from Montana in the spring of 2016.
 In 1996 the estimate was 777 and in 2014 the estimate was 100 birds.
 Alberta’s 2016 spring count includes 46 males on 3 leks (display grounds), one formerly active Alberta lek had no recorded males.
 In 2013 only 8 males were counted, in 2014, just 14 males and in 2015 there were 35 on leks.